Advancing Health and Humanity for Over 100 Years

 - Funds for Clinic Nepal

-- AWHS has helped distribute disposable and fabric face masks donated by colleagues in Taiwan.
+- AWHS has helped distribute disposable and fabric face masks donated by colleagues in Taiwan dyring the COVID-19 pandemic

 - AWHS has provided emergency grant funding to support funding for pulse oximeters and face masks for a hospital in Parma, Italy hard hit by the COVID-19 pandemic.